Dulcie Taylor delivers an emotionally affecting new album

 Last year she entered and won the New Times Music Awards “Best Songwriter” category and won with “Cigarette Smoke.”
 This year, she’s released her fourth album, Only Worn One Time, and it’s a stunner—11 tracks recorded locally at the Colorado Room in Atascadero and produced by George Nauful and Tyson Leonard, mixed by Keith Olsen, and released on Mesa/Bluemoon Records.
 Continue reading

-Read the list HERE
+Read the original review HERE